 Continuing students have access to Lexis Advantage’s full content for any paid or unpaid purpose throughout the summer.
 No additional registration is necessary, and there is no usage cap.
 Lexis also continues to provide free printing in the law library’s computer lab.

-Graduating students will have access to Lexis Advance until December 31, 2019.
+Graduating students will have access to Lexis Advance until December 31, 2020.
 Graduates will also have access to the Lexis Graduate Home Page, beginning August 2019, which provides career and job search information.
-No additional registration required.
+No additional registration is required.

 Continuing students have full access to Westlaw over the summer.
 No additional registration necessary.
 Please note, however, that summer access is limited to educational purposes.
 Permissible uses include: